inseri-swiss/inseri-core-wp/docs/blocks/localFileImport.md

 Upload data from your computer for input in other blocks.

+## Output

-The output corresponds to the input file selected by the user.
+The input file selected by the user.

 ## Parameters